 Even when symptoms last longer, unless a potentially serious diagnosis is suspected, MRI or CT scans can often be delayed until the time when surgery or epidural steroid injections come into consideration as treatment options.

-Diskography: Since many people have evidence of disk degeneration on their MRI scans, it is not always easy to tell if the finding on this MRI scan explains pain the patient may be experiencing.
+Since many people have evidence of disk degeneration on their MRI scans, it is not always easy to tell if the finding on this MRI scan explains pain the person may be experiencing.
 Diskography is a test that is used to help determine whether an abnormal disk seen on MRI explains someone's pain.
-It is generally reserved for patients who did not experience relief from other therapies, including surgery.
+It is generally reserved for people who did not experience relief from other therapies, including surgery.
 This procedure requires injections into disks suspected of being the source of pain and disks nearby.
 It can be painful.
 There is controversy among physicians who take care of the spine regarding the usefulness of diskography for making decisions about care, particularly surgery.
-The American Pain Society is against the use of provocative diskography for patients with chronic nonradicular (pain that does not radiate) low back pain.
+The American Pain Society is against the use of provocative diskography for people with chronic non-radicular (pain that does not radiate) low back pain.

 Blood and urine samples may be used to test for infections, arthritis, or other conditions.